i10x-ai/getopenpay-go/docs/PaymentIntentQueryParams.md

 `func (o *PaymentIntentQueryParams) UnsetSearch()`

 UnsetSearch ensures that no value is present for Search, not even an explicit nil
+### GetPaymentMethodId

+`func (o *PaymentIntentQueryParams) GetPaymentMethodId() string`

+GetPaymentMethodId returns the PaymentMethodId field if non-nil, zero value otherwise.

+### GetPaymentMethodIdOk

+`func (o *PaymentIntentQueryParams) GetPaymentMethodIdOk() (*string, bool)`

+GetPaymentMethodIdOk returns a tuple with the PaymentMethodId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPaymentMethodId

+`func (o *PaymentIntentQueryParams) SetPaymentMethodId(v string)`

+SetPaymentMethodId sets PaymentMethodId field to given value.

+### HasPaymentMethodId

+`func (o *PaymentIntentQueryParams) HasPaymentMethodId() bool`

+HasPaymentMethodId returns a boolean if a field has been set.

+### SetPaymentMethodIdNil

+`func (o *PaymentIntentQueryParams) SetPaymentMethodIdNil(b bool)`

+ SetPaymentMethodIdNil sets the value for PaymentMethodId to be an explicit nil

+### UnsetPaymentMethodId
+`func (o *PaymentIntentQueryParams) UnsetPaymentMethodId()`

+UnsetPaymentMethodId ensures that no value is present for PaymentMethodId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)